microsoft/TypeChat/README.md

 `DEPLOYMENT_NAME`| the name of your Azure deployment

 ## Interactive Prompts
-To run a test interactively, type `node [testName].js -i` and then enter a multi-line prompt.
+To run an example interactively, type `node [exampleName].js -i` in the example's directory and then enter a multi-line prompt.
 Enter a blank line to send the prompt and enter 'exit' on a line to end the session.

 ## Contributing